moonsama/docs/docs/pallets-precompiles/solidity-precompiles/interacting-with-the-democracy-precompile.md

 ![img/democracy-8.png](img/democracy-8.png)

-After your transaction has been confirmed you can return to the **Democracy** section of [Polkadot.js Apps](https://polkadot.js.org/apps/?rpc=wss://wss.api.moonbase.moonbeam.network%2Fpublic-ws#/democracy) to see your proposal listed in the proposal queue.
+After your transaction has been confirmed you can return to the **Democracy** section of [Polkadot.js Apps](https://polkadot.js.org/apps/?rpc=wss://wss.api.moonbase.Moonsama Network.network%2Fpublic-ws#/democracy) to see your proposal listed in the proposal queue.

 ### Second a Proposal

 Seconding a proposal allows it to move to referendum status and requires a bond equivalent to the bond furnished by the proposer.
-Seconded proposals transition to referendum status once per launch period, which is approximately 7 days on Moonbeam, 1 day on Moonriver, and 1 day on Moonbase Alpha.
+Seconded proposals transition to referendum status once per launch period, which is approximately 7 days on Moonsama Network, 1 day on Moonsama Network, and 1 day on .

 First, you'll need to gather some information about the proposal you wish to second.
 Since you submitted a proposal in the prior step, there should be at least one proposal in the queue.
-To get the index of that proposal, head to [Polkadot.js Apps](https://polkadot.js.org/apps/?rpc=wss://wss.api.moonbase.moonbeam.network%2Fpublic-ws#/democracy) and take the following steps:
+To get the index of that proposal, head to [Polkadot.js Apps](https://polkadot.js.org/apps/?rpc=wss://wss.api.moonbase.Moonsama Network.network%2Fpublic-ws#/democracy) and take the following steps:

 1. Navigate to the **Governance** tab
 2. Click on **Democracy**